How To Pick The Perfect Paint Color

 Sometimes the undertones will be listed on the back of the paint chip.
 It just depends on the paint company.
 But ultimately, you’re going to pick a paint that looks best in that specific room/area.
 Not because it has a certain “undertone”.

 I would also highly recommend looking at the color chip or sample board at different times of the day because sunlight and shade can also affect the look of the color, depending on how many sources of natural lighting you have.

 Another way to determine the underlying colors is by looking at the darkest shade on the paint chip card.
 For example, the paint swatch below shows the same color family.
 It’s showing you the variation of the color from lightest to darkest.

 4. Buy a sample(s).

 Buying a sample is a great way to test a color on a bigger surface area, to make sure it’s not too dark or too light.
 Don’t paint the sample directly onto the wall.
-It’s better to paint a sample onto a small piece of sheet rock or poster board so you can move it around and look at it in different lighting.
+It’s better to paint a sample onto a small piece of sheetrock, poster board, or a peel and stick sample so you can move it around and look at it in different lighting.
 Several paint companies recommend this method, including Benjamin Moore.
-I like using these boards when I paint my samples.
+I like using Samplize!

 5. Buy your paint based on the brand name listed on the paint chip you’ve picked out.

 (ex.
 Sherwin Williams, Benjamin Moore, PPG, Valspar etc.)